Skip to main content

 Yes, you may appeal the decision to deregister you but there are strict deadlines.
 The correspondence you receive informing you that you have been deregistered for unpaid fees should explain that you have a right of appeal against your deregistration and provide the deadline to submit.

-For an appeal to normally succeed the Tuition Fee should also be paid before the appeal deadline ends.
+For an appeal to normally succeed the Tuition Fee must be paid before the appeal deadline ends.
 If the appeal is successful, you would normally be allowed to be reinstated on your course.

 However, if you are not looking to reverse the deregistration decision, but wish to complain about other matters such as, for example, the way that your deregistration has been processed, you could consider making a complaint.
 To find out how to make an appeal or complaint, look at the information about Student Appeals, Complaints and Conduct Office